-Assembly Bill (AB) 118 (Núñez, Chapter 750, Statutes of 2007) created the Clean Transportation Program (CTP) to help achieve California's climate change policies and support projects that reduce greenhouse gas emissions from the transportation sector.
-AB 8 (Perea, Chapter 401, Statutes of 2013) extended the program through January 1, 2024, and AB 126 (Reyes, Chapter 319, Statutes of 2023) extended the program through July 1, 2035 and focused the program on zero-emission transportation.
+AB 118 (Núñez, Chapter 750, Statutes of 2007), created the Clean Transportation Program.
+The statute authorizes the California Energy Commission (CEC) to develop and deploy alternative and renewable fuels and advanced transportation technologies to help attain the state's climate change and clean air goals.
+AB 126 (Reyes, Chapter 319, Statutes of 2023) reauthorized the funding program through July 1, 2035 and focused the program on zero-emission transportation.

-The CTP has an annual budget of approximately \$100 million and provides financial support for projects that, among other goals:
+The CTP has an annual budget of approximately \$100 million and provides financial support for projects that:

-- Develop and deploy zero-emission technology and fuels in the marketplace. - Produce alternative and renewable low-carbon fuels in California. - Deploy zero-emission fueling infrastructure, fueling stations, and equipment. - Establish workforce training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.
+Develop and deploy zero-emission technology and fuels in the marketplace where feasible and near-zero-emission technology and fuels elsewhere.

+- Produce alternative and renewable low-carbon fuels in California. - Deploy zero-emission fuel infrastructure, fueling stations, and equipment where feasible and near-zero-emission fuel infrastructure, fueling stations, and equipment elsewhere. - Establish workforce training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.

 On December 21, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "Charging Infrastructure for Government Fleets."
 This competitive grant solicitation was to fund projects that provide electric vehicle charging infrastructure for light-duty government fleets.
-In response to GFO-23-606, the Recipient submitted application #10 which was proposed for funding in the CEC's Notice of Proposed Awards on September 18, 2024.
+In response to GFO-23-606, the Recipient submitted application #23 which was proposed for funding in the CEC's Notice of Proposed Awards on September 18th, 2024.
 GFO-23-606 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.